 Select one of these monetization strategies which you think that you can easily incorporate into your existing marketing funnel and get started with it.
 Once you’ve tweaked it, you can move on to the next one, until you have applied all five.
 Doing this alone could significantly increase your profits without having to bring more traffic to your site.
 Good luck!

 Most online marketers try to increase their profits only by increasing their website traffic or by increasing their conversion rates.
-However, there are other factors which can help you to increase your profits without having to attract more traffic or increase conversions and which can make your traffic strategies more profitable.
+However, there are other factors that can help you to increase your profits without having to attract more traffic or increase conversions and which can make your traffic strategies more profitable.
 In this article, we’ll look at three simple strategies which you can apply right away to generate more profits and make better decisions about how to promote your website.

 Strategy #1: Finding and Increasing Your Value Per Customer

 Do you know the exact value of your average customer?
-If not, you’re missing out on a chance to gain greater control over your marketing campaings.
+If not, you’re missing out on a chance to gain greater control over your marketing campaigns.
 Your value per customer is the dollar value of each person who buys from you minus the cost of delivering the product to the customer.
 For example, if you only have one product and it costs $97, you would calculate your average value per customer with an equation like the one below:

 For example, let’s assume that your product costs $17 to drop ship to the customer’s home.
 Then, if you run a PPC campaign and spend $50 to acquire one customer, your value per customer would be calculated as follows: